0xbitcoin/tokenpool/README.md

 5. 'npm run pool' #(or 'npm run pool staging 'for staging test mode)

-6. 'npm run web_production' (in a separate screen to serve HTML)
+6. 'npm run express' (in a separate screen to serve HTML)